sravankolli/121-VICTUS/README.md

 Real-world applicability

-Key Feature: Role-Based Summarization
+  [Feature 1 : Role-Based Summarization ]
 🔍 Problem It Solves

-Different users require different explanations from the same document.
+"Different users require different explanations from the same document."
 A student, researcher, and manager do not look for the same insights in a PDF.

-Traditional AI summarizers generate a one-size-fits-all summary, which often:
+"Traditional AI summarizers generate a one-size-fits-all summary, which often:"

 Overwhelms beginners